-The SSC is operated by SFARI in collaboration with 12 university-affiliated research clinics.
-The clinics identified and assessed potential SSC participants, with guidance from the University of Michigan Autism & Communication Disorders Center, to ensure uniformity across clinics.
-Please click through for a Q&A with Cathy Lord, the principal investigator of the SSC.
+The SSC was operated by SFARI in collaboration with 12 university-affiliated research clinics.
+The clinics identified and assessed potential SSC participants, with guidance from the University of Michigan Autism and Communication Disorders Center, to ensure uniformity across clinics.
+Active enrollment of participants ended in 2011.

-Previous pioneering efforts to collect genetic samples focused on families with multiple individuals affected with autism spectrum disorders, most notably the Autism Genetic Resource Exchange, which is an ongoing effort to identify such multiplex families.
+Previous pioneering efforts to collect genetic samples focused on families that include multiple individuals with autism, most notably the Autism Genetic Resource Exchange, an ongoing effort to identify these so-called ‘multiplex’ families.
 The SSC differs from those efforts in its focus on simplex families, and in its clinic-based assessment and diagnosis.

 - The collaborating institutions are listed on SSC sites.

 - Data are collected and managed using software developed by Prometheus Research, LLC.
-A central database characterizing all of the study subjects (with identifying information removed) is available to any qualified researcher through a web interface called SFARI Base.
+A central database characterizing all of the study participants (with identifying information removed) is available to any qualified researcher through SFARI Base.

 - A subset of approximately 1,500 families is enrolled in a registry at SSC@IAN and is available for recontacting for additional research projects.
 Qualified researchers may apply via SFARI Base for consideration to access the families.
 The Recruitment Process Document provides answers to many frequently asked questions.